 - Engineering - people who work in machining or shaping can be exposed to metal working fluids (MWFs) which can cause occupational asthma if you inhale the mist or vapour.

 - Hairdressing - Hairdressers' bleach contains persulphate which can cause occupational asthma.

 The most important thing to remember is that the reason you developed an allergy to something at work is because you were exposed to large amounts of the allergen for a long time which made you become sensitive to it.

 There are many other respiratory sensitisers and more are being identified all the time.
 The Health & Safety Executive (HSE) publishes a list of the best known substances, which is updated regularly.
-You can also get 'top tips' on how to avoid occupational asthma for jobs with high rates of occupational asthma.
+You can also get top tips on avoiding occupational asthma for each of these industries.